 SO926 - Understanding Social Research (20 credits)

 This course introduces students to the logic and methods of social research.
 It aims to familiarize students with central topics in research design and the ethics of social research so that they can apply this knowledge to their understanding of fields of social and public policy.
 The module introduces students to both positivist and critical/interpretive approaches and the debates behind their selection for conducting research.
 It will invite them to consider how research questions are generated and answered.
-It will introduce them to the common mistakes in policy relevant social research and how they can be avoided.
+It will enable students to identify common mistakes in the social research methods used to develop sector relevant policy and how to effectively and systematically address issues.
 Topics will also include: ethics and informed consent; sampling for qualitative and quantitative research; methods of primary and secondary data collection, methods of qualitative and quantitative analysis.
 It will give them an opportunity to learn and practise introductory skills in the collection and analysis of qualitative and quantitative data.

 Credits: 20 credits (10 ECTS credits).